This page provides details on the Render rollout in the V-Ray Asset Editor.

 Many of the options in the Advanced rollouts are controlled by the combination of selections in the Render rollout.
 Depending on CPU/GPU, Interactive/Production, and Progressive/Bucket options change the exposed options in other rollouts.

 Changing the Quality preset sets a number of options with appropriate values for the selected preset.
-Generally, the Quality presets will work for a wide variety of scenes and you do not need to adjust the settings any further.
+Generally, the Quality presets work for a wide variety of scenes and you do not need to adjust the settings any further.

 UI Path